What is Missing? Explaining Neurons Activated by Absent Concepts: Experiments

 \subsection{Image-classification models}

 We now turn to a more realistic setting using ImageNet-1k \citep{Russakovsky:2015:ILS} models to test for encoded absences.
-According to Definition~\ref{def:absence}, a channel encodes the absence of a concept if the presence of the corresponding input patterns decreases its activation.
-To quantify this effect, we measure the drop in a channel's activation when inserting patches containing such patterns.
+According to Definition~\ref{def:absence}, a channel or neuron encodes the absence of a concept if the presence of the corresponding input patterns decreases its activation.
+To quantify this effect, we measure the drop in activation when inserting patches containing such patterns.
 Specifically, we compare patches obtained via feature visualization through minimization (least activating) with those derived from the only post-hoc method we are aware of with a related motivation, encoded logical $\operatorname{NOT}$s~\citep{Mu:2020:CEN}.
+We further report activations obtained by inserting the most highly activating patches, as done for example in \cite{Ahn:2024:WWW}, to empirically demonstrate that concept discovery methods focusing on high-activation regimes are generally not suited to explaining encoded absences.
 To ensure that observed activation drops are not merely due to out-of-distribution artifacts, we additionally evaluate the insertion of random patches that exhibit comparable boundary discontinuities as the other methods.
-For each channel in the final convolutional layer, we compute the average activation over the 100 most activating images and evaluate the mean drop in activation after inserting $48 \times 48$ patches, either random, encoded logical $\operatorname{NOT}$, or least activating, into a random corner of each image; see \cref{fig:intervention_images} (we report results for alternative hyperparameters in \cref{app:sec:imagenet}).
+For each channel/neuron in the final backbone layer, we compute the average activation over the 100 most activating images and evaluate the mean drop in activation after inserting $48 \times 48$ patches, either random, encoded logical $\operatorname{NOT}$, most activating, or least activating, into a random corner of each image; see \cref{fig:intervention_images} (we report results for alternative hyperparameters in \cref{app:sec:imagenet}).
 Since \citet{Mu:2020:CEN} do not identify a logical $\operatorname{NOT}$ for every channel, we evaluate their method only on the subset of channels for which such a concept is found.
 For a fair comparison, for each of these channels, we again report the mean activations after inserting a random patch as well as after inserting a patch containing the identified logical-$\operatorname{NOT}$ concept (random patch $\rightarrow$ logical-$\operatorname{NOT}$ patch in \cref{tab:intervention_table}).